WaiYanMyintMo/vhosts-helper/readme.md

 I see you are reading this.
 That means you have read through all the features of this program.
 I also urge you to read config.yaml file's comments as there are more concise, incomplete, and badly worded examples and explanations.

 Please ask me for more features, or tell me about problems you have.
 I will fix them all, depending on conditions.
 Thank you

+## FAQ (Frequently Asked Questions)
+**Will this be available on PyPi?**

+-If anyone makes a request, yes.
+I will have to remove print statements and make it more module like than app like.
+I don't know how I will maintain both versions at once.

+**How can I help contribute? (with documentation, faq, code, guidance, etc.)**
+-Please contact me through github or some sort.